Have more questions?

 Is the concert series accessible to people with disabilities?

 Disabled Reserved seating tickets for guests with a disability are available for purchase through Ticketmaster®.
+Please see “Where do I purchase Tickets” for more information.
 For both reserve and general admission ticket holders, one companion is permitted to enter the Amphitheatre approximately 15 minutes prior to the general public along with the individual with the disability.
 Any additional members of a party will enter with the general public.
 Please note, in accordance with general admission seating policies, additional space cannot be held in the general admission section for more than the individual with a disability and the companion.
 Guests are welcome to call 425-488-1133 in advance with disabled seating questions and parking details.
 Disabled General Admission tickets allow guests to sit on blankets and/or low chairs anywhere in the Amphitheatre.
-High-back chair (seats higher than 12” from the ground and/or back is taller than 30”) will be required to move to a designated area for wheelchairs on either side of the stage or anywhere in the “High Back Chair” area at the back and perimeter of the Amphitheatre.
+High-back chair (seats higher than 12” from the ground and/or back is taller than 32”) will be required to move to a designated area for wheelchairs on either side of the stage or anywhere in the “High Back Chair” area at the back and perimeter of the Amphitheatre.

 May I bring a camera?